equinor/webviz-subsurface/webviz-subsurface.md

 and meta data included.
 This file must have the same name, but with an additional prefix = "meta--".
 For example, if one includes a file called "my_awesome_attribute.txt" in the attributes list, the corresponding obs/meta file must be called "meta--my_awesome_attribute.txt".
-See Data Input section for more  details.
+See Data input section for more  details.

 * **`attribute_sim_path`:** Path to the `attributes` simulation file.